 - Don’t forget to share!
 You can’t post once about the event and then again the day of the event.
 Make the event part of your regular marketing plan.
 What?
 Your band doesn’t have a marketing/promotion plan?
 We definitely need to talk.

 - Give it a boost.
-Facebook is an awesome place to advertise, because it’s cheap (perfect for the struggling artist) and you can be very targeted.
+Facebook is a great place to advertise, because it’s cheap (perfect for the struggling artist) and you can target your audience.
 Work out a budget with the venue and others performing, and push your event.
 I suggest having two or three different ads created (all linking to the same event) to mix it up a bit.

 - Build excitement.
 Post in the event.
-Share band photos.
+Share photos from rehearsals.
 Share your music videos.
+Have a contest for free tickets or merchandise.
 You can even use Facebook Live in the event, so give some real-time updates.

 - UPDATE!
 Invite your friends.
 I had to add this one, because another thing I recently noticed is many brands create their event, then just expect people to see it and RSVP.
 Nope.
 Make sure you invite your friends from your personal Facebook account.
 That being said, be selective.
 Don’t invite all 3,000 of your friends, I’m sure many are not even in the state.
 Go through and specifically invite those you think would be interested.
 Yes, it could take a little time, but it’s worth the whole 4 or 5 minutes to get the responses and then have your event show up in other user news feeds.